lyteword/chspurgeon-tod/volume-1/psalm-14.md

 &nbsp;*Verse*&nbsp;1:—

-## "'There is no God,' the fool in secret said:
+'There is no God,' the fool in secret said:

 There is no God that rules or earth or sky.'